 Criminal Justice is comprised of a set of policies, recognized within the institutions of courts, corrections, and policing, that promotes and seeks to uphold control, order, and justice.
 Criminal Justice students are required to take courses in criminal justice, public policy, public administration, sociology, research methods, and statistics.
 The Criminal Justice and Criminology Program strives to produce graduates who understand crime and criminal justice policy, while learning to embody the highest academic, professional, and ethical standards in both their work and career fields.

-The Department of Criminal Justice and Criminology at WSU blends theory and practice, affording students the opportunity to learn from leaders in the field while developing their own scholarship.
-Our undgergraduate curriculum provides students a solid grounding in the field of criminal justice.
-Our graduate curriculum builds on this and challenges students to develop a deeper understanding, fostering their skills as scholars.
+Here at Washington State University, the Department of Criminal Justice and Criminology blends both theory and practice, affording students with the opportunity to learn from leaders within the criminal justice field, whilst developing their own scholarship.
+While our undergraduate curriculum provides students a solid grounding in the field of criminal justice, our graduate curriculum builds on this and challenges students to develop a deeper understanding, fostering their skills as scholars.